-In January 2022, the Company entered into a stock purchase agreement to acquire 100% of the equity ownership of Green Growth Group Inc. ("Green Growth"), an entity that holds a craft cultivation and production cannabis license issued by the Illinois Department of Agriculture, in exchange for \$1.9 million in cash and shares of the Company's common stock valued at \$1.5 million.
+In January 2022, the Company entered into a stock purchase agreement to acquire 100% of the equity ownership of Green Growth Group Inc. ("Green Growth"), an entity that holds a craft cultivation and production cannabis license issued by the

+Illinois Department of Agriculture, in exchange for cash of \$1.9 million and shares of the Company's common stock valued at \$1.5 million.
 Concurrently, the Company made a good faith deposit of \$100,000.

 In April 2022, the Illinois Department of Agriculture approved the Company's acquisition of Green Growth, and the purchase transaction (the "Green Growth Acquisition") was completed on May 5, 2022 (the "Green Growth Acquisition Date").
 The Company paid the remaining \$1.8 million in cash and issued 2,343,750 shares of common stock to the sellers on the Green Growth Acquisition Date.
 With this license, the Company can cultivate up to 14,000 square feet of cannabis flowers and produce cannabis concentrates.
-The Company believes that the acquisition of this cannabis license will allow it to be vertically integrated in Illinois by growing cannabis and producing cannabis products that can be distributed and sold at the Company-owned Thrive dispensaries and sold into the robust wholesale cannabis marketplace.
+The Company believes that the acquisition of this cannabis license will allow it to be vertically integrated in Illinois by growing cannabis and producing cannabis products that can be distributed and sold at the Company-owned Thrive dispensaries and sold into the robust Illinois wholesale cannabis marketplace.

 The Company has allocated the purchase price to its licenses/customer base intangible asset on a preliminary basis.
-The Company recorded approximately \$57,000 of amortization expense in the three months ended June 30, 2022 for the intangible asset acquired based on an estimated ten-year life for such assets.
+The Company recorded approximately \$5,000 and \$142,000 of amortization expense in the three and nine months ended September 30, 2022, respectively, for the intangible asset acquired based on an estimated en-year life for such asset